Cozy Corner Charm

 Taste your latte.

 Too mild?
-Add more cinnamon or a little more banana next time.
+Add more cinnamon or a little more banana bread syrup next time.

 Not sweet enough?
-Add a splash more maple syrup.
+Add a splash more banana bread syrup.

 Once you dial it in, it becomes a repeat drink.